venezuela

 Visas are required for all U.S. citizens entering Venezuela.
 Visa requirements for other travelers depends on the country of citizenship.
 Please check country specific visa requirements prior to booking travel to Venezuela.
 Personnel should be aware that the significant reduction in the number of U.S. consular officials in Venezuela could affect their ability to provide assistance to U.S. citizens in a timely manner.

-Visitors are required to have all vaccinations current and travel with an International Certificate of Vaccination (yellow card).
-Travelers are advised to bring all necessary personal medications as most medications are not readily available in Venezuela.
+Visitors are required to have all vaccinations current and travel with an International Certificate of Vaccination (yellow card). travelers are advised to bring all necessary personal medications as most medications are not readily available in Venezuela.

 The company provides transportation for all business travelers to Venezuela.
 When booking travel, travelers are advised to contact the Chevron Land Transportation Department in Caracas (contact shown below) to request transportation.